Audiu/s3-backup/README.rst

 If the ``PreviousBackupsCount`` is not set, then it will default to keeping 1 previous backup.
 It can be set to 0, which will only keep the current backup.

+If the ``Zip64`` is not set, then it will default to ``true``.
+This allows for Zip files > 2GB to be created.
+If running on a old environment this might need to be forced to false.

 *Note*: When on Windows, it is better to pass the paths using forward slashes (/) as then escaping isn’t required (as with backslashes).
 The